Math Section in THEA

-All about THEA Math
+All about THEA Mathematics

-Every student who lives in the state of Texas and is about to finish school, has to give the THEA test, which stands for Texas Higher Education Test.
+Every student who lives in the state of Texas and is about to finish school, has to take the THEA , which stands for Texas Higher Education Assessment.
 This standardized test was introduced by the Texas Higher Education Coordinating Board in the 1980s.
 The main idea behind developing this set of tests was to facilitate the admission process for both the applicants as well as for the various colleges and universities across Texas who offer diploma, certificate and graduation programs.
 The test is conducted in two main formats: Quick test, which is a paper-based format and the Internet-based test, which is in the online format; however, the structure of the test is similar for both the formats.
 There are three sections in the test: Reading, Writing and Math.
-This particular article discusses the THEA Math section in detail along with some important points that you must know about this section.
+This particular article discusses the Math section in detail along with some important points that you must know about this section.

-Structure of the THEA Math Section
+Structure of this Section

 - Problem Solving: These are simple word-problems in which you need to use your knowledge in the basic areas of mathematics.